mallorca turistas

 Castell d'Alaró

-The Castell d’Alaró is a magnificent example of a “castell roquer” or rocky castle, located on top of a mountain, taking advantage of the topography to erect itself as an impregnable fortress.
 Its walls, strategically built to enclose the perimeter of the summit, combine rocks, cliffs and ramparts, forming an imposing enclosure on the mountain.
-In fact, it is one of the three rocky castles that are still preserved in Mallorca, being the only one that can be accessed freely at present.
+In fact, it is one of the three rock castles that are still preserved in Mallorca, being the only one that can be accessed freely at the present time.

 If you want to enjoy these breathtaking views, a trip to Alaró Castle is essential during your stay in Mallorca.
-Discover the majesty of this iconic site and be captivated by its enduring charm.
+Discover the majesty of this historical site and be captivated by its enduring charm.

 Castillo de Alaro